blueturtleai/krita-stable-diffusion/README.md

    - **Steps:** How many steps the AI should use to generate the image.
 The higher the value, the more the AI will work on details.
 But it also means, the longer the generation takes and the more the GPU is used.
 50 is a good value to use.

    - **Seed:** This parameter is optional.
 If it is empty, a random seed will be generated on the server.
 If you use a seed, the same image is generated again in the case the same parameters for init strength, steps, etc. are used.
 A slightly different image will be generated, if the parameters are modified.
-You find the seed as part of the layername of the layer, where the generated image is displayed.
+You find the seed as part of the layer name of the layer, where the generated image is displayed.

    - **NSFW:** If you want to send a prompt, which is excplicitly NSFW (Not Safe For Work).
 If you flag your request as NSFW, only servers, which accept NSFW prompts, work on the request.
 It's very likely, that it takes then longer than usual to generate the image.
 If you don't flag the prompt, but it is NSFW, you will receive a black image.